 Will be awarded to the team whose structure is deemed the most imaginative or has an unconventional design.

 Will be awarded to the team making the biggest impact on our environment by leaving the smallest footprint.
 This team will have made an effort to build with recycled materials or identify an afterlife for their structure.

 Will be awarded to the team whose structure best communicates their mission.

 Most Impressive Design

 Will be awarded to the team whose jaw-dropping structure doesn’t just stand on its own, but demonstrates a real appreciation for architectural design.

 Will be awarded to the team who has received the most votes from the public for their overall efforts.

 Participants must be at least 16 years old, sign a liability waiver, and identify with a team.

-Teams must choose a team name, identify what type of community structure they will be building, and turn in their registration packet with participation fee ($2,500) by August 29, 2014.
+Teams must choose a team name, identify what type of community structure they will be building, and turn in their registration packet with participation fee ($2,500).